Skip to content

 MetricWhy

-Workflows with explicit permissionsReduces accidental privilege
+Workflows with explicit permissionsReduces accidental privilege escalation

-Unpinned third-party actionsTracks supply-chain risk
+Unpinned third-party actionsDirectly tracks supply-chain exposure

-Time-to-rotate secrets after incidentTests operational readiness
+Time-to-rotate secrets after incidentTests whether your operational response actually works

 Share article